Tech Sales Job Descriptions Explained

 - Educate existing free Airtable users about the value of our premium product.

-- Coordinate users’ product exploration journeys, each tailored to the specific organization at hand, to convert budding interest into commercial action.
+- Coordinate users’ product exploration journeys tailored to the specific organization to convert budding interest into commercial action.

-- Rapidly learn how to model a wide range of use cases across different industries and the key dynamics that affect those use cases.
+- Learn to model rapidly a wide range of use cases across different industries and the key dynamics that affect them.

 - Actively deploy these modeling capabilities in highly targeted customer situations.